Expungement Attorney in Los Angeles

 There are several steps involved with a petition for expungement, including obtaining your criminal records, the completion of two forms (Petition for Dismissal and Order for Dismissal) and a detailed declaration that will clearly state why you are petitioning for expungement.

-An expungement attorney understands how best to explain your situation by outlining your future plans, the reasons behind your offense, and how your life today differs from your state of mind and situation at the time the crime was committed.
-An attorney will know how to explain the affect your record is having on your ability to become a productive and responsible citizen.
+An expungement attorney in Los Angeles understands how best to explain your situation by outlining your future plans, the reasons behind your offense, and how your life today differs from your state of mind and situation at the time the crime was committed.
+An attorney will know how to explain the effect your record is having on your ability to become a productive and responsible citizen.
 They will assess your current lifestyle and recommend relevant examples that will demonstrate how your life has changed and the different role you now play in your community.

 Once your forms and declaration are complete, your lawyer will assist you in compiling all of your documents and ensure they are in perfect order to increase the effectiveness of your petition.
 They will also avoid any delays resulting from missing information or forms that are incomplete.

-In some cases you may be required to make an appearance in court, where your experienced Expungement Lawyer will represent you with professionalism and authority.
+In some cases, you may be required to make an appearance in court, where your experienced Expungement Lawyer will represent you with professionalism and authority.

 You can also seek the assistance of an attorney if your petition has been denied in the past.
 They will know what is required to ensure your petition is granted when you refile.
 Contact us at 818-340-4529.